samson-sham/cdk-projen-closed-app/API.md

 - *Type:* string

-Maximum node version required by this pacakge.
+Maximum node version required by this package.

 ---